neoalienson/hexo-cookieconsent/README.md

 Go to: https://cookieconsent.insites.com/download/

 Create your cookieconsent how you want it using the form.
-Paste the object into your hexo _config.yml file under "options".
+Paste the configuration into your hexo _config.yml file under "options".
+The plugin automatically detects and supports both JSON and YAML formats.

+### JSON Format
 ``` yaml
 cookieconsent:
   enable: true